-Symphony NH was founded in 1923 by conductor and educator Elmer “Pop” Wilson and is now New Hampshire's oldest professional orchestra.
+Symphony NH was founded in 1923 by conductor Clayton Eaton and is now New Hampshire's oldest professional orchestra.
 Symphony NH was known as the Nashua Symphony Orchestra until 2012.
-Music Director and Principal Conductor Jonathan McPhee joined Symphony NH in 2008 and the orchestra has since soared to new artistic heights, presenting programs that feature a variety of music and appeal to the diverse tastes of New Hampshire audiences.
-In 2016 Symphony NH premiered McPhee's highly acclaimed The Essential RING, called "outstanding Wagner" by The Boston Globe.
+Jonathan McPhee joined Symphony NH as Music Director from 2008 to 2017, leading the orchestra to new artistic heights and presenting programs that feature a variety of music and appeal to the diverse tastes of New Hampshire audiences.
+Most notably in 2016, Symphony NH premiered McPhee's highly acclaimed The Essential RING, called "outstanding Wagner" by The Boston Globe.

-Symphony NH performs orchestra concerts in Nashua, Concord, Lebanon, Peterborough, and Keene and additional towns across the state.
-Our education program, Picture This, has been performed for Nashua third grade students since 2009, and in 2016 was brought to students across the state.
+Symphony NH has performed orchestra concerts in Nashua, Concord, Lebanon, Peterborough, and Keene, as well as additional towns across the state.
+Our education programs have served Nashua students for many years, and starting in 2016 were additionally brought to students in Manchester, Concord and the Upper Valley.

 Our mission is to inspire and enlighten through exceptional live music.

 We fulfill this mission by

 Collaborating with artistic, community, and educational partners across the state of New Hampshire;

 Welcoming all members of our communities to participate in our activities;

 Creating and adding value to arts education programs in schools and communities;